IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 that.
 However we do provide concrete syntax for bytestrings:
 `(con bytestring #91ef22)` for example; `(con bytestring #)` represents the empty bytestring.

+The problem is that there is no easy way to _construct_ a bytestring in Haskell and convert it into a PLC bytestring, or to programatically construct a new bytestring inside a Plutus Core program.
+The `Data` type supports bytestrings and can be used to pass bytestrings into validators, but this isn't very general-purpose.

+### Characters and strings in Plutus Core.

 Plutus Core also provides built-in character and string types.
 These both have concrete syntactical representations: `(con char 'q')` and `(con string "something")`.
 Support for these is very limited: we only have `charToString`